 As we look toward 2026, several trends are shaping how we honor veterans:

-- Inflationary Adjustments: For 2026, the maximum service-connected burial allowance has been adjusted to $2,000.
-This can be used to offset the costs that the VA headstone benefit doesn't cover, such as transportation or private cemetery fees.
+- Burial Allowance: The service-connected burial allowance is commonly cited at around $2,000.
+This can help offset costs the VA headstone benefit doesn't cover, such as transportation or private cemetery installation fees.
+Confirm the current figure with the VA before you file.

 Maintenance and Preservation